 If you only have one day in Puerto Vallarta, here’s how to make the most of it.

 Start your day with a walk along the Malecon, the mile-long boardwalk that runs along the ocean in the Old Town.
-This is an excellent place to get introduced to the city atmosphere and take some fun photos!
+This is an excellent place to get introduced to the city atmosphere and take some fun photos for your Instagram feed.!

 Enjoy the ocean views as you walk along, taking in the various sculptures and street performers.
 For a better introduction to the city, you can also join this walking tour to learn more about Puerto Vallarta’s history.

 The Malecon will end at Zona Romantica (Old Town), which is the perfect place to stop for a delicious lunch.
 This area is known for its diverse culinary scene, from traditional Mexican cuisine to international fusion.

 After lunch, head to Los Muertos beach, which is in Zona Romantica.
 It’s not the nicest beach in the area, but it’s definitely the liveliest.
 Head to one of the beach clubs along the shore, such as El Solar.